 Biography

-I have witnessed first-hand the devastation that climate change can have on forests.
-Around the turn of the century, several abnormally warm years led to the outbreak of the mountain pine beetle in my home of Summit County, Colorado.
-Over the span of a decade, several thousand acres of forest were decimated, leaving behind a tinderbox of standing dead lodge-pole Pine trees.
-This completely changed the landscape and ecosystems of Summit County, and climate change will continue to impact and shape the forests of the Mountain West and the globe.
-These two experiences act as the driving forces behind my research, which focuses to understand the ecology of tropical forests in the Anthropocene.
-Research FociForests Demographics: To know how forests will change (or not; which is an open reserach question), we have to understand how they work as biological systems.
-Forest are complex, especially tropical forests, which can harbor thousands of plant species per hectare.
-I seek to better understand how tropical plants survive, grow, compete for resources, and reproduce.
-Uncovering the mecahnistic controls that underlie these biological processes, and how the controls scale to the ecocsystem level is a the major motivation for my work.
+I have witnessed first-hand the effects that climate change can have on forests.
+Around the turn of the century, several abnormally warm years led to the outbreak of the mountain pine beetle where I grew up in Summit County, Colorado.
+Over the span of a decade, high rates of mortality transformed several thousand acres of forest, leaving behind a tinderbox of standing dead lodge-pole Pine trees.
+This completely changed the landscape of the area with potential effects on longer-term ecosystem functioning.
+Climate change will continue to impact and shape the forests of the Mountain West and the globe.

-The Effects of Wind Disturbance on Forests: In addition to changes to the Earth's climate, anthropogenic climate change is expected to strengthen the intensity and increase the number of cyclones (typhoons & hurricanes).
-Thus, the effect of wind disturbance on forests will continue to be an important part of forest disturbance, succession and recovery.
-I am interested in understanding how wind disturbance interacts with the environment and other agents of change in forests (e.g. increasing temperatures, and changing precipitation regimes), and what these ultimately mean for the forests of the future.
+The Effects of Wind Disturbance on Forests: Concurrent with changes to the Earth's climate, anthropogenic climate change is expected to strengthen the intensity and increasing the frequency of disturbances, including cyclones (typhoons & hurricanes).
+Thus, the effect of cyclones on forests will continue to be an important agent of forest disturbance, succession and recovery.
+I am interested in understanding how wind disturbance interacts with the environment and other agents of change in forests (e.g. warming, drought, fire, etc.).

-The Functional and Physiological Ecology of Tropical Trees: Not all plants are created functionally equivalent.
+The Functional and Physiological Ecology of Trees: Not all plants are created functionally equivalent.
 The diversity of form and function in plant life has interested the scientific mind for centuries.
-A comparative approach that quantifies the form and function of tropical plants and related it to measured physiological function has great utility in linking variability in plant form to ecologically-meaningful differences among and within species.
+A comparative approach that quantifies how plant form relates to physiological function has great utility in linking the variation in plant form to ecologically-meaningful differences among and within species.
+Scaling functional and physiological differences to the ecosystem-level can help us understand how the biology of trees will infleunce the forests of the future.

 |